krishauser/GEMstack/GEMstack/offboard/calibration/README.md

 4. Compute ZED2 to vehicle transform
     - $T_{lidar}^{zed}$ and $T_{lidar}^{vehicle}$ are read from `GEMstack/knowledge/calibration/gem_e2_transforms.yaml`.
     - The program computes and writes $T_{zed}^{vehicle}$ to file.

+The values of the transforms are then written to the files referenced by `GEMstack/knowledge/calibration/gem_e2.yaml`.